 Rural Initiative for Science Education (RISE) in Philippines

 I lead Pueblo Science’s international RISE program, which will show local teachers how to include new experiments in their classrooms and how to connect scientific concepts to daily life.
-Topics to be covered during the workshop will include environmental protection, water purification, and renewable energy.
+Topics to be covered during the workshop will include environmental protection, water purification, sexual health and renewable energy.

-Teachers attending the training will come from various provinces of the Philippines, and they will be recruited in collaboration with Ateneo de Davao University, Philippine Science High School Iloilo and the Department of Education.
+Teachers attending the training will come from various communities of Palawan, Philippines, and they will be recruited in collaboration with Holy Trinity University and the Department of Education.
 Priority will be given to teachers from remote areas.

 Date and Location of Training

 Classrooms in Remote Communities of the Philippines: Challenges on the Ground

 Students from remote communities of various Philippine provinces continue to perform poorly on national assessment tests in math and science.
-Teachers and students typically live in remote villages surrounded by rolling mountains once covered by thriving tropical forests.
-These used to be home to rare animal species such as the Philippine eagle, but the past few years have brought tremendous changes.
+Teachers and students typically live in remote villages with no electricity, surrounded by rolling mountains once covered by thriving tropical forests and the sea once filled with corals and fishes.
 The forests have been stripped of their natural assets and buildings were built to cater to tourism.
 The coral reefs are destroyed due to unsustainable fishing and tourism practices.
 Many of these communities also do not have access to sexual health education, as a result teenage pregnancies are very common.

 Local science teachers often do not have the background to develop learning activities that help young students understand concepts that relate to communities, environment, and health.
 The teachers currently teach physics, chemistry, biology, and math to students in grades 7 to 12.
 But in many cases, teachers are educated as generalists and are themselves not specialists in any field of science.
 A recent nationwide curriculum change forced them to teach all disciplines even if they were not trained in these subjects.